glazec/hexo-web-push-notification/README.md

 ## Future work

-- [] Maybe support more web push notification services.
+- [ ] Maybe support more web push notification services.

-- [ x ] Maybe try to help integrate web push notification services into different themes.
+- [x] Maybe try to help integrate web push notification services into different themes.

 - [ ] The roadmap needs your feedbacks.
 Feel free to open the issue.